ropensci/dendroNetwork/README.md

 If you use this software, please cite this using:

-Visser, R. (2024). dendroNetwork: a R-package to create dendrochronological provenance networks (Version 0.5.4) \[Computer software\]. <https://zenodo.org/doi/10.5281/zenodo.10636310>
+Visser, R.M.
+(2025). dendroNetwork: a R-package to create dendrochronological provenance networks (Version 0.5.5) \[Computer software\]. <https://zenodo.org/doi/10.5281/zenodo.10636310>

 ## Acknowledgements